alexjoverm/blog/source/_drafts/Test-Vue-js-Slots-in-Jest.md

 })
 ```

 And that should be ok to go.
-The slots option has the following also accept a component declaration, and even an array, so we could write:
+The slots option also accepts a component declaration, and even an array, so we could write:

 ```javascript
 import AnyComponent from 'anycomponent'